-Results: Participants in this study included 44 men (81.8%) and 10 women (18.2%).
-The age range of the participants was from 22 to 69, with mean of 41.5 years (SD = 10.5).
-The Pearson correlation coefficient between the BaFPE-TOA and the KELS was good (r=0.74, p -value <.001). the Intraclass correlation coefficient and Pearson correlation coefficient between the two examiners showed a good relation (r= 0.75, p -value <0.001).
+Results: Participants in this study comprised 44 men (81.8%) and 10 women (18.2%).
+The age of participants ranged from 22 to 69 years with a mean of 41.5 years (SD = 10.5).
+The Pearson correlation coefficient between the BaFPE-TOA and the KELS was good (r=0.74, p -value <.001).
+The Intraclass correlation coefficient and Pearson correlation coefficient between the two examiners showed a good relation (r= 0.75, p -value <0.001).

 Conclusion: The results showed that the Persian version of the BaFPE-TOA has acceptable convergent validity with KELS and inter-rater reliability that represents the suitability of this tool for use in the healthcare environment.